getlift/lift/docs/queue.md

 - `queueUrl`: the URL of the deployed SQS queue
 - `queueArn`: the ARN of the deployed SQS queue
+- `dlqUrl`: the URL of the deployed SQS dead letter queue
+- `queueArn`: the ARN of the deployed SQS dead letter queue

 These can be used to reference the queue from other Lambda functions, for example: